emerick42/Symfony2-Improved-Distrib/README.md

 * includes the java binary for Yui-compressor to compress your JS and CSS files with Assetic
 * reconfigures user's sessions to keep them after cache:clear
 * includes a default Capifony deployment file to handle Assetic, migrations and user's session
-* automatically creates a parameter.yml that you have to fill after a Capifony deploy:setup
+* uses Incenteev to automatically create a parameter.yml that you have to fill after composer install

 ##Installation and configuration

 ###First things you have to do

 You just have to follow these short steps to start your project:
-* copy the app/config/parameter.yml.dist and fill with your database information
 * install the vendor with composer
+* follow instructions to create your parameter.yml
 * reconfigure the secured area (default is /admin) and modify the prefix of the FOSUserBundle routes in app/config/routing.yml
 * create your own bundle
 * create the User entity in your bundle : [Read the FOSUserBundle Documentation](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md)
 * change default User class entry in app/config/config.yml under fos_user
 * add your bundle in Assetic's configuration in app/config/config.yml

 You can also see the optional configurations below to take the best of this distribution.